Safe battery disposal Stop fires before they start

 Used multiple times before replacement.

-Typically include Lithium-ion, nickel cadmium, nickel zinc, nickel metal hydride, and small sealed lead acid.
+Typically include lithium-ion, nickel cadmium, nickel zinc, nickel metal hydride, and small sealed lead acid.

 Common in gadgets like cameras and power tools.

-• Battery-containing devices/Electronics
+• Battery-containing devices and electronics

 Items with built-in, non-removable batteries.